genisvalentin/scipion-em-WARPhole/README.rst

 Same as the "Cumulative 2D classification streamer", but for 3D classifications.

 - Copy/Recover a particle set from scratch
-This protocol can copy particle stack files into a scratch drive in sreaming.
-In this way, new paticles are directly move to the scratch drive and are ready to be used by subsequent jobs.
+This protocol can copy particle stack files into a scratch drive in streaming.
+In this way, new paticles are directly moved to the scratch drive and are ready to be used by subsequent jobs.